d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 Rather than rolling our own iterator, we can call upon Gluon's `data` module to read data.

-The first step will be to instantiate an `ArrayDataset`, which takes in one or more `ndarray`s as arguments.
+The first step will be to instantiate an `ArrayDataset`.
+This object's constructor takes one or more `ndarray`s as arguments.
 Here, we pass in `features` and `labels` as arguments.
 Next, we will use the ArrayDataset to instantiate a DataLoader, which also requires that we specify a `batch_size`